Mammillaria plumosa

 It grows to 12 cm tall by 40 cm broad.
 The clustering spherical stems, 7 cm in diameter, are completely covered in white downy spines.
+The spines are adorned with very long hairs that are arranged like the segments of a bird's feather and protect the plant against the blistering sun of the desert.
 White or greenish yellow flowers are borne in late summer.

-Its status is listed as “Near Threatened” by the IUCN Red List.
+Its status is listed as "Near Threatened" by the IUCN Red List.

 Cultivation

 Mammillaria plumosa is one of several Mammillaria species to be cultivated.
 In temperate regions it must be grown under glass with heat.
 It has gained the Royal Horticultural Society's Award of Garden Merit.